Reviewing First Northwest Bancorp (FNWB) & Its Rivals

 Earnings and Valuation

-This table compares First Northwest Bancorp and its competitors top-line revenue, earnings per share and valuation.
+This table compares First Northwest Bancorp and its rivals revenue, earnings per share and valuation.

 |Gross Revenue